nabeelvalley/docs/content/pages/blog/2026/12-03/webring.md

 > Assumed audience: People with a personal website or anyone interested in the indie web

-I've wanted to start a [Webring](https://en.wikipedia.org/wiki/Webring) for a while now and finally got around to it.
-Click the links in the footer to explore!
+I've wanted to start a [Webring](https://en.wikipedia.org/wiki/Webring) for a while now and finally got around to it. **Click the links in my site's footer** to explore!

 ## Would You like to Join?